On this page

 Quick summary

-#At the time of filing, you must submit all evidence and supporting documentation listed in the specific instructions If you submit a document with information in a foreign language, you must also submit a full English translation, as described in the H-1B Document Checklist guide, as described in the O-1 Evidence Checklist guide.
+#At the time of filing, you must submit all evidence and supporting documentation listed in the specific instructions If you submit a document with information in a foreign language, you must also submit a full English translation, as described in the H-1B Document Checklist guide.

 When the official instructions indicate this form is required